ThinkUpLLC/ThinkUp/docs/source/userguide/datacapture.rst

 ---------------------

 Use your RSS newsreader to capture social media data on a regular basis.
-At the bottom of the "Update now" page, you'll see a Hint which reads "You can automate ThinkUp crawls by subscribing to this RSS feed in your favorite RSS reader."
+At the bottom of the "Update now" page, you'll see a Hint which reads "You can automate ThinkUp crawls by subscribing to this secret RSS feed in your favorite newsreader."

 Copy and paste the "this RSS feed" link into your favorite newsreader, and refresh the subscription in order to kick off a ThinkUp update.

+Anyone who knows your ThinkUp RSS URL can kick off a data update.
+If you've shared the URL with someone who should not have it, you can reset it in :doc:`Settings > Account </userguide/settings/account>`.
+Resetting your API key will disable any future updates from URLs which contain the old API key.

 Automatically via Cron
 ----------------------